itzg/docker-mc-backup/README.md

 - `BACKUP_INTERVAL`="1.5d" -> backup every one and a half days (36 hours)
 - `BACKUP_INTERVAL`="2h 30m" -> backup every two and a half hours
 - `INITIAL_DELAY`="120" -> wait 2 minutes before starting

+The `PAUSE_IF_NO_PLAYERS` option lets you pause backups if no players are online.

+If `PAUSE_IF_NO_PLAYERS`="true" and there are no players online after a backup is made, then instead of immediately scheduling the next backup, the script will start checking the server's player count every minute.
+Once a player joins the server, the next backup will be scheduled in `BACKUP_INTERVAL`.

 `EXCLUDES` is a comma-separated list of glob(3) patterns to exclude from backups.
 By default excludes all jar files (plugins, server files), logs folder and cache (used by i.e. PaperMC server).